-Parents never bring a baby to us because of measurements, but only because they are concerned about their baby’s head shape and they’re looking for answers on severity and whether their baby would benefit from treatment.
+Parents rarely bring a baby to us because of measurements, but mainly because they are concerned about their baby’s head shape and are looking for answers on the severity and whether their baby would benefit from treatment.

 To quantify the shape and help parents and the clinician to come to a decision on whether to treat, we take five measurements.
 These are:

 - Circumference using a tape.